Get Tech Tips

-You may have noticed that in 5-ton and under equipment 3/8 liquid lines are generally the norm.
-We went to a job recently where the system had a 1/2″ liquid line and it got me thinking about the ramifications of going larger or smaller on the liquid line.
+You may have noticed that 3/8 liquid lines are generally the norm in equipment 5 tons and under.
+We went to a job recently where the system had a 1/2″ liquid line, and it got me thinking about the ramifications of going larger or smaller on the liquid line.

 Liquid Line Basics

-Even small changes in liquid line size can have a big impact on refrigerant velocity in the liquid line as well as the amount of charge contained in it.
-This is why we see a big variation in suction line size but very little change in liquid line in residential applications.
+Even small changes in liquid line size can significantly impact refrigerant velocity in the liquid line and the amount of charge contained in it.
+That is why we see a big variation in suction line size but very little change in liquid line size in residential applications.

-Pressure drop in the liquid line is only a concern when it results in flash gas or when it results in an unacceptably low pressure drop across the metering device.
-Flashing occurs when the refrigerant pressure drops to the point that all of the design subcooling is “used up” and the refrigerant in the liquid line begins to boil off.
-Up until that point, the pressure drop will result in negligible temperature drop.
+Pressure drop in the liquid line is only a concern when it results in flash gas or an unacceptably low pressure drop across the metering device.
+Flashing occurs when the refrigerant pressure drops to the point that all of the design subcooling is “used up,” and the refrigerant in the liquid line begins to boil off.
+Up until that point, the pressure drop will result in a negligible temperature drop.

 Liquid Line Sizing Factors

-Our goal should be to use the smallest liquid line size that will still reliably provide a full line of liquid to the metering device under all load conditions that the system will be reasonably operated under.
-Luckily for us, we don't need to guess as the manufacturers provide us guidelines for liquid line sizing.
+Our goal should be to use the smallest liquid line size that will still reliably provide a full line of liquid to the metering device under all load conditions that the system will reasonably operate under.
+Luckily, we don't need to guess; the manufacturers provide us guidelines for liquid line sizing.

-If the condenser is ABOVE the evaporator then the pressure actually increases the longer the vertical separation allowing the liquid line to be downsized in some cases.
+If the condenser is ABOVE the evaporator, then the pressure actually increases with longer vertical separation, allowing the liquid line to be downsized in some cases.

-Each manufacturer has their own piping guide or has the details in the install instructions or the product data.
-In most cases 3/8″ liquid line is a safe bet but just like the suction line there is some wiggle room depending on the system and the specific application.
+Each manufacturer has its own piping guide or details in the install instructions or the product data.
+In most cases, a 3/8″ liquid line is a safe bet, but just like the suction line, there is some wiggle room depending on the system and the specific application.